-1.1.
-Egypt and the Feed-in-Tariff Scheme
+1.1 Egypt and the Feed-in-Tariff Scheme

-Egypt is characterized by relatively low electricity tariff levels, due to its high subsidies, low energy imports, significant natural gas reserves and its renewable energy strategy that has focused in the past period on large scale wind projects.
-The solar energy sector has however received remarkable attention recently.
-The ratification of the new Renewable Energy Law (203/2014) and the introduction of the FiT scheme for large scale and small scale solar PV projects have attracted both, the local and international investors' attention to the country.
+Egypt is characterized by relatively low electricity tariff levels, due to its high subsidies, low energy imports, significant natural gas reserves and its renewable energy strategy that has focused in the past period on large-scale wind projects.
+The solar energy sector has however received a large amount of attention recently.
+The ratification of the new Renewable Energy Law (law 203/2014) and the introduction of the FiT scheme for large-scale and small-scale solar PV projects have attracted both, the local and international investors' attention to the country.